Yandex StoreDoc version upgrade

 Note

-After the upgrade, all Yandex StoreDoc features that are not backward-compatible with the previous version will be disabled.
-To remove this limitation, upgrade the cluster compatibility version.
+After the upgrade, all non-backward-compatible Yandex StoreDoc features will be disabled.
+To remove this limitation, update the cluster compatibility version.

-Upgrading the cluster compatibility version is required if you need to:
+Updating the cluster compatibility version is necessary when you need to:

-- Upgrade your cluster to a new version, but the compatibility version does not match the current cluster version.
+- Upgrade your cluster to a new version (when the compatibility version does not match the current cluster version).

-- Make new Yandex StoreDoc features available after a cluster upgrade.
+- Enable the new Yandex StoreDoc features after the cluster upgrade.

-Learn more about backward compatibility in the MongoDB guide
+To learn more about backward compatibility, refer to the MongoDB documentation

 Alert